-Since 1967 the Warwick History Department, joined later by the Warwick Art History Department, has sent a group of third-year undergraduates to Venice every autumn term.
-Warwick has its base in a palazzo near the Grand Canal.
-Apart from teaching rooms, we also have our own library.
+Since 1967 the Warwick History Department (joined later by the Warwick Art History Department) has sent a group of final year undergraduates to Venice every autumn term.

 While they are in Italy, History students take a module on the history of Venice in the Renaissance which is taught by Warwick staff.
-The history of the city and its empire is studied in all its principal aspects, cultural, economic, political, religious, and social.
+The history of the city and its empire is studied in all its principal aspects: cultural, economic, political, religious, and social.
 The point of the module is to give students a unique opportunity to study the history of a great Mediterranean city while living in it, and Venice is well-suited for the purpose, since its overall appearance and structure have changed so little in the last four hundred years.
-Guided tours of the major monuments of the city are a key part of the module.
-At half term students have the chance to spend ten days’ travelling across Italy.
+Guided tours of the major monuments of Venice as well as visits to Palladian villas on the mainland and to the city of Mantua are a key part of the module.
+Students also study one of the Advanced OptionsLink opens in a new window taught by Warwick staff in Venice.
+At the midpoint of term, students have the chance to spend ten days’ travelling across Italy.

 Photo credits: Timothy Ball